Updated April 2026

 Cover terms Varies widely between dealers Standardised product terms

-NZ Mechanical Breakdown Insurance Providers
+Australian Mechanical Breakdown Insurance Providers

-Compare MBI providers operating in New Zealand.
+Compare MBI providers operating in Australia.

 Comprehensive to powertrain plans